Granada Village (Sunset West) — Sunset Homes tract series in Livermore (1964)

 Vintage February 1964 ad announcing the grand opening of Sunset Homes’ 300 Series in Livermore.
 Featuring the tagline “Who would dream... that just over the hill is the city,” the ad emphasized the community’s peaceful setting just beyond the urban bustle.

 Sales took off at the Camellia Drive model complex, nestled near Elaine Avenue.
 By July 1965, the homes had sold out, and the spotlight shifted to a new set of models on Catalina Drive.
-But for a brief, sparkling moment, Camellia Drive was the stage for Sunset’s show-stopping 300 Series—a set of six floor plans named with a dash of French flair and a sprinkle of fantasy.
+But for a brief, sparkling moment, Camellia Drive was the stage for Sunset’s show-stopping 300 Series.

 The homes of the 300 Series on Camellia Drive